 I’ve gotten a number of emails asking about Beautycounter products, if I’m Beautycounter consultant and why I like it/why I don’t like it, etc. So I’m pulling back the curtain today and giving you the honest look into why I joined Beautycounter as a consultant.
-There are two amazing deals for free products until Jan.
-31, so don’t miss that in the post too!
+[Update: I wrote a second blog post with FAQs about being a consultant 9 months in.
+You can read that post here.]

 I don’t mess around with skin care since I have such finicky skin.
 I’ve blogged multiple times throughout the years about challenges I’ve had with skin care and tried a number of product lines.
 I’ve had problems with severe acne (which I think was really a root cause with dry skin that I was treating as oily skin) and now I struggle with dryness and sensitive skin.